MEDIN is delivering data through a network of accredited Data Archive Centres.

 Met Office

-The Met Office is the data archive centre for marine meteorological (metocean) data and was established in 1854 as a small department within the Board of Trade and now, more than 150 years on, is the UK’s National Weather Service.
+The Met Office is the DAC for marine meteorological (metocean) data and was established in 1854 as a small department within the Board of Trade and now, more than 150 years on, is the UK’s National Weather Service.
 In addition to weather forecasting, the Met Office’s Hadley Centre is one the world’s leading climate research centres.
 The Met Office operates as a Trading Fund within the government’s Department for Science, Innovation and Technology (DSIT) and is required to meet targets as set by its Ministerial Owner.

 Within the area of marine data the Met Office maintains a network of instrumented moored buoys and systems on light vessels, manages a fleet of around 200 Voluntary Observing Ships (some with automated systems on-board), manages the UK Argo programme and deploys drifting buoys in support of the European (E-SURFMAR) and international global drifter programme.
 The Met Office is active within the international World Meteorological Organisation (WMO) marine programs and DAC staff participate in WMO Task Teams for aspects of Marine Meteorology.